EdinsonLeandro/HackerRank/README.md

 HackerRank is a place where programmers from all over the world come together to solve problems in a wide range of Computer Science domains such as algorithms, machine learning, or artificial intelligence, as well as to practice different programming paradigms like functional programming.

 In this repository, you can find a detailed explanation of my solutions to some of the challenges proposed in this site.
+Furthermore, in some cases you may also find different approaches to the same challenge.
 Eventhough in [HackerRank](https://www.hackerrank.com/) you can use different languages, such as: C, Java, C#, R, C++, JavaScript, Python, etc., I chose Python 3 to solve all the exercises that you will find here.

 <p align="center">